 What is Infertility?

-Infertility is a condition in which a couple is unable to conceive a child after regulary trying for at least one year, or six months if a woman is over 35 years old.
+Infertility is a condition in which a couple is unable to conceive.
+If a woman is over thirty-five, she is considered infertile after six months.
 Women who are able to become pregnant, but have difficulty staying pregnant may also be infertile.
-Infertility is a condition that affects both men and women's ability to conceive.
+Infertility is a condition that affects both men and women.

 - Irregular periods

 - No periods

 - Skin changes, including more acne